giampaolo/psutil/docs/index.rst

 .. function:: sensors_battery()

   Return battery status information as a named tuple including the following values.
-If no battery is installed or metrics can't be determined returns ``None``.
+If no battery is installed or metrics can't be determined ``None`` is returned.

   - **percent**: battery power left as a percentage.
   - **secsleft**: a rough approximation of how many seconds are left before the